bespinian/serverless-workshop/README.md

 1. Upload the zip file to the function by using the `Upload from` button
 1. In the `Configuration` tab, click `Permissions` and then click the link to the execution role
-1. Click the `Attach Policies` button and add the "AmazonDynamoDBReadOnlyAccess" and the "AWSXRayDaemonWriteAccess" permissions to grant your function access to DynamoDB and the X-Ray service
+1. Click the `Add permissions` button, select `Attach policies` and add the "AmazonDynamoDBReadOnlyAccess" and the "AWSXRayDaemonWriteAccess" permissions to grant your function access to DynamoDB and the X-Ray service
 1. In the `Configuration` tab of the lambda function, select the `Monitoring and operations tools`, click edit and enable `Active tracing` in the `AWS X-Ray` section
 1. On the function's `Test` tab, create a test event with the following payload `{ "jokeID": "1" }` and click the `Test` button.
 You should see the joke loaded from the database in the response
 1. On the `Monitor` tab, select the `Traces` menu option and inspect the service map as well as the individual traces.
 Click on one of the traces to get familiar of what info you have available, such as how long the request to query the DynamoDB took.